Lihp8270/TouchRefWatch/PrivacyPolicy.md

 # TouchRefWatch - Privacy Policy

+Touch Ref Watch Overview:

-Instructions and Privacy Policy for Touch Ref Watch App
+What data does Touch Ref Watch Collect?

+What is this data used for?

+Will the data be sold or passed on to third parties?